 2. In a small bowl, combine yeast, warm water, and 1 TBS sugar.
 Set aside for 5 minutes, until yeast is foamy.

-3. In a large bowl or the bowl of a stand mixer fitted with the dough hook attachment, combine sour cream mixture, yeast mixture, all purpose flour (3 cups) and mix on medium speed until smooth.
+3. In a large bowl or the bowl of a stand mixer fitted with the dough hook attachment, combine sour cream mixture, eggs, yeast mixture, all purpose flour (3 cups) and mix on medium speed until smooth.
 Reduce mixer speed to low, and gradually add remaining 3 to 3 1/2 cups of flour (whichever kind you’re using).

 4. Either continue to knead using the dough hook or turn the dough out onto a lightly floured surface.
 Knead until the dough is smooth and elastic, about 10 minutes (it will still be a bit sticky – resist adding more flour).
 Lightly grease a large bowl; place dough in greased bowl and cover with a kitchen towel.
 Allow dough to rise in a warm, draft-free area (you can preheat the oven to 400F for one minute, then let dough rise in TURNED OFF oven) until doubled in volume, about 1 hour.